 This section relates to annual submission for individual entities.

-This template shall be reported if the amount of the own funds for any tier change more than 5% compared to the previous year calculated as below.
+This template shall be reported if the amount of the own funds for any tier change is more than 5% or less than -5% compared to the previous year calculated as below.

 % change (T; T-1):= Available Own funds in tier i to cover SCR in T-Available Own funds in tier i to cover SCR in T-1Available Own funds in tier to cover SCR in T-1